 I am an urban forest and plant photobiology researcher, educator and consultant.
 As an interdisciplinary researcher, my dissertation evaluates environmental services of urban trees with respect to human well-being.
 My focus lies on UV protection and mediation of ultraviolet exposure and skin cancer risks by trees in urban environments, at the Thomas & Smith Lab, Faculty of Forestry, University of Toronto.

 Over the past several years, I have worked as an urban forest consultant for the Toronto District School Board (TDSB), where I assessed tree health, and worked on earlier projects of Emerald Ash Borer (EAB) management plans.
 As an educator, I have given various guest lectures and workshops at the University of Toronto, TDSB schools and various organizations including Nature Academy and Canadian Institute of Forestry (CIF).
 I hold an Honours Bachelor of Science specializing in Integrative Biology and French major from the University of Toronto at Scarborough (UTSC), and a Master of Forest Conservation (MFC) from the Faculty of Forestry, University of Toronto.

-Currently, I am PhD candidate aiming to finish my doctoral thesis and I also serve as a course instructor for the undergraduate course (FOR200- Conservation of Canada's Forests) at the University of Toronto.
+Currently, I am a PhD candidate aiming to finish my doctoral thesis and I also serve as a course instructor for the undergraduate course (FOR200- Conservation of Canada's Forests) at the University of Toronto.
 In addition to my work experiences, I am an active member of the Toronto Cancer Prevention Coalition, Shade Policy Steering Committee, serve as a Board of Director on the Ontario Urban Forest Council (OUFC), and engage with various community groups.